According to Section 7.1 of the Stanford University Traffic and parking Code, "All bicycles used, stored,

 The Department of Public Safety will charge a $40 storage fee if your bike is impounded during this period.
 You will not be reimbursed if it was necessary to cut your lock in order to impound your bicycle.
 Please make appropriate storage arrangements before leaving campus for the summer or other extended periods.

-- Stanford Bicycle Sales are scheduled quarterly
+- Stanford Bicycle Sales are scheduled approximately once each quarter.

 - Stanford ID and Bike Sale Ticket (see below) must be presented to participate in the sale.